Gloucestershire Jazz Live (GJL)

 January to April 2020 (for GYJO term 3 membership) - Wednesday 15 and 22 January 2020

 NB 1.
-For our September 2019 to July 2020 year GYJO has availability for woodwind players, trombonists, trumpeters, one drummer, one additional bassist and guitarist.
-Singers can only audition in May 2020 for our 2020-21 year.
+For our September 2019 to July 2020 year GYJO currently has availability for woodwind players, trombonists, trumpeters, one drummer, one additional bassist and guitarist.
+Singers can only audition in May / June 2020 for our 2020-21 academic year.

 NB 2.
 As a reminder GYJO now welcomes any young musicians up to age 21.